 Open Menu Close Menu Open Search Close Search

 The Interfaith Student Council (ISC) is the University Chaplaincy's main undergraduate student advisory and programming board.
 It is composed of Interfaith Representatives (or their proxies) from the undergraduate religious and philosophical communities at Tufts.
 The ISC meets weekly during term.
-While the ISC is limited to formal representatives from Tufts' religious and philosophical communities, any students interested in becoming involved in interfaith work more broadly are encouraged to join the CAFE interfaith student organization.
+While the ISC is limited to formal representatives from Tufts' religious and philosophical communities, we are open to at-large members.
+Moreover, students who are in becoming involved in interfaith work more broadly are encouraged to join COFFEE, an interfaith collective which meets on Monday nights and CAFE interfaith student Pre-Orientation program.
 For more information, please contact the University Chaplain, The Reverend Elyse Nelson Winger.

 Mission Statement